-Many doctors choose to become SAS doctors for the greater flexibility and better work life balance the role can offer.
-The roles of SAS doctors vary and the SAS grade has changed through the years.
-They are acknowledged as an important and valued part of the ophthalmic workforce.
+Many doctors choose to become SAS doctors for the flexibility and better work life balance the role can offer.

 - Some doctors have gained Specialist Registration via the Portfolio pathway route and are now consultants